msadecki1-chwy/a11y-decks/manualtesting.md

 # Q&A

-* Immediately following this session, in the same room, will be Intro to Screen Reader Testing on Mac
+* Immediately following this session, join us for a fireside chat with Jennison Asuncion, co-founder of GAAD
-* Come back at 12:15 PT / 3:15 ET for Intro to Screen Reader Testing on Windows
+* Come back at 12 PT / 3 ET for Intro to WAI-ARIA